How to Use an AI Interview Copilot Ethically: Prep Workflow & Interview Notes

 Mistake 1: Over-Reliance

-Mistake 2: Ignoring the Copilot’s Suggestions
+Mistake 2: Ignoring Your Prep Notes

 Mistake 4: Not Testing Audio Capture